 Toxic (T).
 Based on the chemical identity and expected composition, C12-16 ethoxylated alcohols (CAS RN 68551-12-2) is categorised as Toxic.

 Not Toxic (Not T).
-Based on a lack of measured acute endpoints below 1 mg/L and a lack of measured chronic endpoints below 0.1 mg/L, all other chemicals in this evaluation are categorised as Not Toxic.
+Based on measured acute endpoints above 1 mg/L and measured chronic endpoints above 0.1 mg/L, the following chemicals are categorised as Not Toxic: